Tween Scene

 Come enjoy discussions of amazing tween novels, create a craft, and have a treat!
 All while enjoying the friendship of other girls and their moms.
 Book club reading copies will be available for checkout from the circulation desk about a month prior to the meeting.
 There is a limit of one copy per household.

-We’ll be meeting together with the Books for Boys Book Club, and reading:
+This month, we’ll be meeting with the Books for Boys Book Club, and reading Dealing with Dragons by Patricia C. Wrede.

 We hope to see you there!